lebbe/SaladMenu/README.md

 ## Caveats

 * On graphical browsers without javascript, submenus dissappear when navigating with keyboard (I would love input on how to solve this)
+* I do use DOM-API that is not supported in all browsers.
+Since the menu works without JavaScript, it might not be a big issue, but if some JavaScript works, and other doesn't, the menu might give a buggy experience.
+(TODO: Only load JavaScript on browsers that supports all the API-calls I use.)

 # Demo